In this Relish app review, we share our thoughts on whether or not their subscription is worth your time and money.

 Relationship building is something that Ryan and I research and experiment with as our careers.
 So when we started compiling the best apps for married couples,’ one really stuck out: Relish.

 We ranked Relish #1 for the best marriage therapy app.
-Now, months later after using the app, it rings more true than ever.
+We write this Relish app review after using it for several months, and that number one ranking stands stronger than ever.
 This app is freaking awesome.

 Hold up… couple’s therapy?
 For most, these might seem like the worst two words in the world.
 How unhappy does a couple have to be to go to marriage therapy?